Register to get access to free programming courses with interactive exercises

 exports.default = firstTask;

 The name of the task is up to you.
-There are no restrictions, but try to name tasks clearly.
-If you're working with CSS in a task, you don't need to call the task WindowsOmegaTask.
+There are no restrictions, but try to name it accurately.
+If you're working with CSS, you don't need to call the task WindowsOmegaTask.
 You can read more about naming in our blog:

 Within the task, you can perform various actions, not all of which need to be related to transformation.
 These can also be simply informative tasks, as in the example above.
-In this task, we only have the output of console.log().
+We only have the console.log() output in this task.
 The lack of restrictions allows you to break up large functions and make the code easy to read.

-For Gulp to be able to run a task, it needs to be exported:
+For Gulp to be able to run a task, we need to export it:

 exports.default = firstTask;